hturnbull93/makers_notes/progress_insight.md

 - [ ] Submit a non-trivial change to an open source project — does it get merged?
 What change requests do you get?

-- [ ] Pair with someone you think is a great pair programmer.
+- [x] Pair with someone you think is a great pair programmer.
 Ask them for frank feedback, "What went well here?", "What's holding me back?"

 - [ ] Ask a coach to observe you pairing.
 Ask them "If we paired like this in an interview, would the interviewer be impressed?"

-- [ ] Ask a member of your team, frankly, whether this is the best team they've worked on at Makers.
+- [x] Ask a member of your team, frankly, whether this is the best team they've worked on at Makers.
 If it isn't, why not?

 ## I am equipped for long term growth

 Weak

-- [ ] Do you feel like you know where you need to get to by the end of the course, and how you're going to get there?
+- [x] Do you feel like you know where you need to get to by the end of the course, and how you're going to get there?

-- [ ] Can you explain the core concepts to yourself?
+- [x] Can you explain the core concepts to yourself?

-- [ ] Can you draw a diagram of how things work?
+- [x] Can you draw a diagram of how things work?

-- [ ] Can you understand a simple program someone else wrote using these concepts?
+- [x] Can you understand a simple program someone else wrote using these concepts?

-- [ ] Explain your direction in the software industry to someone and why it's important to you.
+- [x] Explain your direction in the software industry to someone and why it's important to you.

-- [ ] Have a conversation about a technical topic you're interested in.
+- [x] Have a conversation about a technical topic you're interested in.
 Does it feel compelling?

 Moderate

-- [ ] Explain the core concepts to someone who's been doing it longer, do they agree?
+- [x] Explain the core concepts to someone who's been doing it longer, do they agree?

 - [ ] Make a list of questions you'd expect someone who understood the subject to be able to answer.
 Answer them and ask someone experienced to review your answers.

-- [ ] Go through a complex program involving these concepts and explain everything that is going on to someone else.
-Do they understand?

 Strong